Raja Village: Transportation

-Main High Way is N-5 Grand Trunk Road passing through sadhoke which is connected by Baig Pur Road and Canal Road.

-Baig Pur Road passing through many small villages ends at Baig Pur Village situated on Gujranwala Sheikhupura Road.

-No train station in located in Raja, the nearest train station is Sadhoke Train Station, where a few local trains stops for a while.
+The main nearby highway is the N-5 Grand Trunk Road, passing through Sadhoke which is connected to the village by Baig Pur Road and Canal Road.
+Baig Pur Road, passing through many small villages, ends at Baig Pur village situated on Gujranwala-Sheikhupura Road.
+No train station in located in Raja.
+The nearest train station is Sadhoke railway station, where a few local trains briefly stop.